 Some of the common causes of truck accidents cited by the Federal Motor Carrier Safety Administration (FMCSA), which is the federal agency responsible for regulating commercial trucks, include:

-- Distraction: the FMCSA reports distraction or inattention as the second-most-common driver error factor for truck drivers in fatal accidents.
+The FMCSA reports distraction or inattention as the second-most-common driver error factor for truck drivers in fatal accidents.
 Distractions may include texting or talking on the phone while driving, but they may also include other types of distractions, such as adjusting dials in the vehicle, looking at a GPS or map, looking outside the vehicle, or talking to passengers.

-- Impairment: drivers who drink or are impaired by drugs, prescription medication, or over-the-counter medication place others on the road in danger.
+Drivers who drink or are impaired by drugs, prescription medication, or over-the-counter medication place others on the road in danger.

 Contact the Law Offices of Anidjar & Levine for Help

-If you or a loved one was injured in a truck accident, a Jacksonville 18-wheeler lawyer from the Law Offices of Anidjar & Levine may be able to help.
+If you or a loved one was injured in an 18-wheeler truck accident in Jacksonville, a lawyer from the Law Offices of Anidjar & Levine may be able to help.
 We can review your claim during a free consultation and discuss how we can help.
-Call us today at 1-800-747-3733 to speak to a member of our team.